 Now that employees are working from home, security professionals need to ask: How many employees use company VPNs when working from home?
-According to a survey conducted by CISO MAG, only 70% respondents stated that they were using company VPNs to securely log into the company network.
-Corporates need to encourage all employees to use VPNs for a secure connection, as communication through home or public networks could pose a greater risk as they are carried over untrusted networks.
-It could also result in exploitation of client and user credentials to collect sensitive data.
-It is essential for security teams to deploy secure multisite remote access servers dispersed at various geographic locations.
+According to a survey conducted by CISO MAG, only 70% of respondents stated that they were using company VPNs to securely log into the company network.
+Corporates need to encourage all employees to use VPNs for a secure connection, as communication through a home or public networks could pose a greater risk as they are carried over untrusted networks.
+It could also result in the exploitation of client and user credentials to collect sensitive data.
+It is essential for security teams to deploy secure multi-site remote access servers dispersed at various geographic locations.

 About the Author